HGray384/lrcfs-stats-reference-book/README.md

 # LRCFS statistics reference book
-This is the repository for the LRCFS statistics reference book, which can be viewed [here](https://lrcfs.dundee.ac.uk/lr-book/).
-The book is built using the R package `bookdown` with interactive examples from an R `shiny` application and `h5p` javascript snippets.
-Click on this link for the [`bookdown` documentation](https://bookdown.org/yihui/bookdown/).
+This is the repository for the [LRCFS statistics reference book](https://lrcfs.dundee.ac.uk/lr-book/).
+The book is built using the R package [`bookdown`]https://bookdown.org/yihui/bookdown/) with embedded interactive examples from the [LRCFS Interactive Probability and Statistics Application](https://lrcfs.dundee.ac.uk/apps/interactive-lr/) made using [R `shiny`](https://shiny.rstudio.com/) and interactive questions made using [`h5p`](https://h5p.org/) javascript snippets.

 ## Table of contents
 * [Folder structure](#folder-structure)